 To access a global variable inside a function in PHP, you can use the global keyword to declare the variable as global within the function.
 This allows you to access and modify the value of the global variable.
 However, it is recommended to use global variables sparingly and consider alternative approaches for passing data between functions.

-- How can we create a navbar template in PHP?
+- How can we update the value of a global variable from within a function in PHP?

-- What is the difference between the include and require functions in PHP?
+- What is the difference between local variables and global variables in PHP?